DataDog/nikos/README.md

 To run the tests, you can either:

- * Compile the Igor dependencies using `omnibus` as described in [Requirements](#requirements).
+ * Compile the Nikos dependencies using `omnibus` as described in [Requirements](#requirements).
- * Download a precompiled version of it [here](https://glumol.com/igor/opt.igor.xz).
-You then need to decompress it in your local Igor repository folder.
+ * Download a precompiled version of it [here](https://glumol.com/nikos/opt.nikos.xz).
+You then need to decompress it in your local Nikos repository folder.

 To run the tests for Debian, simply run in the `tests` folder: